Mokkatrukki/MCP-CPU-Benchmark-Rating/README.md

 # CPU Benchmark Rating

-A project for analyzing and comparing CPU benchmark ratings.
+A Model Context Protocol (MCP) plugin for analyzing and comparing CPU benchmark ratings.

 ## Description

-This application provides tools and interfaces for analyzing CPU performance benchmarks and ratings.
+This application provides tools and interfaces for analyzing CPU performance benchmarks and ratings as a MCP plugin.
+It can be integrated with the MCP inspector tool for development and testing.

 ## Getting Started